 This form is not too different from a phone- or email- based negotiation in that the exchange happens as a conversation with a very specific agreed on decision

-As a structured content contribution to the care plan which occurs when a care team members adds a health goal, a health concern or a care activity or intervention.
+As a structured content contribution to the care plan, which occurs when a care team member adds a health goal, a health concern or a care activity or intervention.
 Depending on the role and situation, the added goal, concern or intervention may be in a non-finalized proposed state.
 The proposal could be accepted, rejected or an alternative could be counter-proposed.
 The flow in this style of negotiation is one where the care team contributes to the same plan shared content; but the plan or its elements are not accepted (via a team acceptance review) until agreement has been reached.

 The modes of communication during the negotiation processes can be asynchronous or synchronous